There are many components of a roof. We are constantly asked, “What do I need on my roof?”

 Ice and Water Shield—Ice and water shield is an interesting and important product.
 Depending on if you live in a northern or southern state will determine where it’s installed.
 In states like Michigan or Wisconsin, ice and water shields are required to be installed on all eaves and valleys.
 In warmer states such as Oklahoma, ice and water will be installed mostly in the valleys depending on the pitch of the roof.

-Its Purpose—Ice and water main’s purpose is to prevent water from backing up underneath the shingles.
-Ice and water shield has a backing that is super sticky.
-When the hot summer sun heats it up, this product will stick to anything.
+Its Purpose—The ice and water main’s purpose is to prevent water from backing up underneath the shingles.
+Ice and water shield has super sticky backing.
+When the hot summer sun heats it, this product will stick to anything.
 Installing this product in the eaves and valleys will prevent water from backing up from snow and ice.

 Synthetic Felt—This might be a new term for many.
 Synthetic felt has replaced an old product known as tar paper.
 I would love to be able to describe what synthetic felt is made of, but I have no clue what a lightweight synthetic polymer means.
 Lol!
 All I know is that it’s a superior product compared to tar paper.
 Synthetic felt is incredibly durable and tough.

-Its Purpose—Synthetic felt covers the entire roof deck that ice and water doesn’t cover.
+Its Purpose—Synthetic felt covers the entire roof deck that ice and water don’t cover.
 Synthetic felt is designed as a water-resistant layer beneath shingles.

 Starter Shingles—Starter shingles, like their name suggests, get installed first.
 Starter, just like a drip edge, is installed around the entire perimeter of the roof.

 Their Purpose—Starter shingles come in pre-cut packages.
-Starter has a tar strip on one edge.
+The starter has a tar strip on one edge.
 That tar strip seals the field shingle all along the edges of the roof.
 Starter also protects the seam of the first course of field shingles.